 Casey suggests easing into healthy eating habits for senior nutrition with these tips:

-How do you build a meal that’s both delicious and full of nutrition for diabetic elderly adults?
+How do you build a meal that’s delicious and full of nutrition to manage diabetes in the elderly?
 To ensure nutrient needs are met, Casey suggests thinking of each meal as a plate, where half is filled with fruits and veggies and the other half is split between lean proteins and whole grains.